 One of America’s favorite pastimes is knocking back a few too many adult beverages.
 The toll it takes on overall public health and well-being is pretty steep though.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) reports:

 The statistics are, shall we say, sobering.
 So, developing a safer alternative to alcohol is not necessarily a misguided venture.
-The U.K. based endeavor is named Alcarelle, though it’s not yet on the market anywhere.
+The U.K. based endeavor is named Alcarelle.
+However, it’s not yet on the market anywhere.

-The professor and his team are optimistic that Alcosynth would even reduce alcohol addiction and death rates, though not everyone shares their optimism.
+The professor and his team are optimistic that Alcosynth would reduce alcohol addiction and death rates.
+However, not everyone shares their optimism.

 “My instinct is that we have an intrinsic drive to consume ethanol that can’t be replaced,” Robert Dudley, professor of integrative biology at the University of California, Berkeley, said in an interview last year.

-Author of “The Drunken Monkey: Why We Drink and Abuse Alcohol,” Dudley isn’t sure a synthetic molecule, like Alcosynth, can replace alcohol and there’s some evidence he’s right.
+Author of “The Drunken Monkey: Why We Drink and Abuse Alcohol,” Dudley isn’t sure a synthetic molecule like Alcosynth can replace alcohol.
+There’s some evidence he’s right.

 Other stimulant alternatives, such as e-cigs, nicotine-laced gum and time-release patches, haven’t taken cigarettes out of circulation.
-Though tobacco sales are down, some evidence suggests that young people who take up “vaping” are more likely to become smokers later on.
+Though tobacco sales are down, some evidence suggests that young people who take up “vaping” are more likely to become smokers later.

 As Nutt suggests, whether or not alcohol and all its troubles are likely to disappear in a generation remains to be seen.

-It would be interesting to see if it might help those with an addiction to alcohol or others who have other health problems that require that can’t have alcoholic drinks.
+It would be interesting to see if it might help those with an addiction to alcohol.
+It could also help others who have health problems requiring they can’t have alcoholic drinks.

 There’s little doubt, however, that a beverage like Alcosynth would lead to fewer days of missed work after a national event like the Super Bowl…or the Fourth of July or…Labor Day weekend or…